Skip to main content

 Slide the Tiles

-The image is divided into a 3×3 grid with 8 tiles and one empty space.
+The image is divided into a grid with one empty space.
 Click or tap any tile adjacent to the empty space to slide it.
-Your goal is to arrange all tiles in order from 1 to 8 (left to right, top to bottom) to reconstruct the complete fire truck image.
+Your goal is to arrange all tiles in the correct order (left to right, top to bottom) to reconstruct the complete fire truck image.
+In Easy mode, tile numbers help guide you.

 3